 In 2015, he commenced acting for the Security Industry Authority in all the new Scottish appeals against its decisions.

-Finally, Ewan acts for a range of public sector clients who are defending compensation claims arising from injury or disease for over 10 years to include the MOD, Royal Mail, the Police, roads authorities, local authorities, and Historic Scotland.
-He was first accredited as a specialist in this area of law by the Law Society of Scotland in 2010.
+Finally, Ewan acts for a range of public sector clients who are defending compensation claims arising from injury or disease for almost 20 years to include the MOD and the Police.